-Analysis: For 2017-2018 the target was met.
-The University resolved all Title IX issues within 90 days of notification.
-Based on the analysis of the results in 2017-2018, in 2018-2019 we monitored the timeframe of reaching resolutions in all Title IX related cases.
+Based on the analysis of the AC 2018-2019 results, in AC 2019-2020 the staff made the following changes in AC 2019-2020 to drive the cycle of improvement.
+We monitored the timeframe of reaching resolutions in all Title IX related cases.
 We also looked at the students' responses for effectiveness and satisfaction of the formal and informal process of Title IX related issues (sexual misconduct and sex discrimination).
 Monitoring the timeframe of the resolutions helps to ensure all cases involving Title IX related issues are being addressed and the necessary policies and procedures are being implemented along with proving accountability of staff towards students and their right to a fair and equitable hearing.
-Providing students with the opportunity to evaluate the Title IX processes and procedures allows for their voices to be heard when it comes to handling those whose rights have been violated and those who are accused of violating policies and the Code of Conduct.
-Allowing students to voice their concerns about the process they go through during Title IX proceedings can help identify any issues in the process or necessary changes that need to be changed.
+Providing students with the opportunity to evaluate the Title IX processes and procedures allows for their voices to be heard when it comes to handling those whose rights have been violated and those who are accused of violating policies and the Student Code of Conduct.
+Allowing students to voice their concerns about the process they go through during Title IX proceedings can help identify any issues in the process or possible changes that need to be addressed.

-Based on these changes, in 2018-2019 the target was met.
-There were 5 cases which entered the informal or formal resolution stage.
-Of these 5 cases, all were resolved within 90 days of notification.
-Furthermore, the results from the surveys are as followed: timeframe of the investigation received a 96% rating for satisfaction, understanding the policy and procedures received a 98.7% rating for satisfaction, and understanding students' rights received a 97.1% for satisfaction.
+As a result of these changes, in AC 2019-2020 the target was met.
+There were 3 cases which entered the informal or formal resolution stage.
+Of these 3 cases, all were resolved within 90 days of notification.
+Furthermore, the results from the survey was as followed: timeframe of the investigation received a 100% rating for satisfaction, understanding the policy and procedures received a 100% rating for satisfaction, and understanding students' rights received a 100% for satisfaction.
 It should be noted the measure understanding students' rights was adjusted to account for any participants who did not answer do to Question 7 not applying to them (Question 7: The Title IX Coordinator helped me understand my sanctions (if applicable).)
-The overall rating for effectiveness and satisfaction of the formal and informal processes of Title IX related issues is 96.8%.
-A comment that was made from a student gave perspective in the procedures when it comes to students being accused.
-The comment stated, "I wish more vetting could be done before putting holds and contacting certain people unnecessarily for privacy."
-When going through the procedures, holds are used as a way of notifying students they need to be present in the Title IX Office or the Student Conduct Office to get information about any complaints or wrong doings the student has been accused of.
-An issue that arose with was comparing between informal and formal procedures.
-Being that each process is different, it would be understandable if the satisfaction of each process varied.
-This could not be determined as there was no way to go back and separate the surveys.
-Although a comparison could not be done this time, we were able to see an overall perspective from students; however, even with a 96.8% there was no way to tell which process held the most "concerns" for students.
+The overall rating for effectiveness and satisfaction of the formal and informal processes of Title IX related issues is 100%.
+These changes had a direct impact on the student's ability to report an incident of sexual misconduct or file a Title IX complaint with the Title IX office, freely voice their questions and concerns, and to participate in the Title IX process within a reasonable timeframe and with due process.

-Action - Decision or Recommendation: Based on the analysis of the 2018-2019 results, in 2019-2020 the following changes will be implemented to drive continuous improvement: (1) the resolution of Title IX related cases will continue to be monitored (now through the Maxient system), guaranteeing a resolution within 90 days unless otherwise noted by a written notification to all parties specifying a legitimate reason for permitting extended time; (2) survey results will continue to be gathered from those who participate in any type of resolution process with a specification of "F" or "IF" on the front of the survey for formal and informal, respectively; and (3) the informal and formal processes including timeframe of an investigation and understanding the policy, procedures, and students' rights will maintain satisfaction at or above 80% as measured on a scale of 1-5 (1=Strongly Disagree, 2=Disagree, 3=Undecided, 4=Agree, 5=Strongly Agree).
+Decision: In AC 2019-2020, the target was met.
+Based on the analysis of the 2019-2020 results, the staff will implement the following changes in 2020-2021 to drive the cycle of improvement.
+(1) the resolution of Title IX related cases will be monitored through the Maxient system, guaranteeing a resolution within 90 days unless otherwise noted by a written notification to all parties specifying a legitimate reason for permitting extended time; (2) survey results will continue to be gathered from those who participate in any type of resolution process with a specification of "F" or "IF" on an excel spreadsheet for formal and informal, respectively; and (3) the informal and formal processes including timeframe of an investigation and understanding the policy, procedures, and students' rights will maintain satisfaction at or above 80% as measured on a Likert scale (online only format) (Strongly Disagree, Disagree, Agree, Strongly Agree, Undecided).
 Recommendation three (3) will be separated from Measure 2.1.